SJOGRENS/Symptom-Based-Subgroups/README.md

 # Symptom-Based-Subgroups
-The NSST Excel macro allows users to stratify patients into four symptom-based subgroups according to their symptom scores on the PROFAD 1-10 Likert scale for Pain, Fatigue and Dryness together with separate Anxiety and Depression scores from the HADS on a 0-21 scale.
+The NSST Excel macro allows users to stratify patients into four symptom-based subgroups (the Low Symptom Burden (LSB), High Symptom Burden (HSB), Dryness Dominant with Fatigue (DDF) and Pain Dominant with Fatigue (PDF)) according to their symptom scores on the EULAR Sjogren’s Syndrome Patient Reported Index (ESSPRI) 0-10 numerical scale for Pain, Fatigue and Dryness together with the Anxiety and Depression sub-scores from the Hospital Anxiety and Depression Scale (HADS) on a 0-21 scale.